business man and woman shaking hands

 5. When a listing is exchanged between the property owner and the agent, both parties should have a reasonable belief that the successful sale can occur.
 Wasting time and money will frustrate both parties if the listing is overpriced.
 Work together with the client and keep up the communications.

 As a specialist commercial real estate agent, it is better for you to have sensibly priced listings that you can do something with, as opposed to lots of overpriced properties that create little enquiry.
-Set your rules when it comes to listing commercial real estate for sale today, and stick to them.
+Set your rules for listing commercial real estate for sale today, and stick to them.

 Get Free Agent Resources Here....